ADVERTISEMENT

 Veronica Patterson Feb 22, 2021 - 7 min read

 I have a set of small bags that I treasure.
-I think of each of these bags by one of its several “given” names, names that reflect how that bag came to hold something intangible that I keep.
-Each is in its own way a keep, that most secure inner space in a medieval castle, and I am a keeper.
+I think of each of these bags by one of its several “given” names, names that reflect how each bag came to hold something intangible that I keep.
+In its own way, each bag is a keep—that most secure inner space in a medieval castle.
+And I am a keeper.

 Hmong Bag

-I name it Lens bag and Handwork of the World bag because it came to me from Linda Ligon, cofounder of Long Thread Media, as the stories that would go into the fledgling PieceWork magazine began to unfold.
-If the Hmong people, a hill-tribe people once in China, then in Laos, Thailand, and northern Vietnam, sought asylum in the United States, and if their exquisite stitching led them to work on Amish quilts in Pennsylvania, then I needed to examine the world more closely through this textile lens.
+I named this bag Lens bag and Handwork of the World bag because it came to me from Linda Ligon, cofounder of Long Thread Media, as the stories that would go into the fledgling PieceWork magazine began to unfold.
+If the Hmong people—a hill-tribe people once in China, then in Laos, Thailand, and northern Vietnam—sought asylum in the United States, and if their exquisite stitching led them to work on Amish quilts in Pennsylvania, then I needed to examine the world more closely through this textile lens.
 (See “The Amish and the Hmong: Two Cultures and One Quilt” by Trish Faubion in PieceWork, November/December 1993.)
 How had these two cultures intersected, and how might the bold color blocks of one and the intricate reverse-appliqué designs of the other come together?
 What had once been the end of a traditional sash decorated with reverse appliqué and the tiniest stitches had become a bag; inside it was a universe of peoples and textiles I did not know.

 Simple Looping Bag